 Let’s suppose, we have a circle and we want to find the area of a circle.
 You know the formula to find the area of a circle.
 You can see this in the image below.

 To find the area of a circle, we find the radius of a circle first.
-And then take its square and multiply it with pi.
+And then take its square and multiply it by pi.
 It’s a simple example.

 With this function, whenever we want to know the area of a circle in our program, we can do it by simply calling a function at any time.
 It will save much time and you don’t have to write formulas again.

-- Then, I defined a parameter inside paranthesis which is r.
+- Then, I defined a parameter inside the parenthesis which is r.
 It will pass the value of the radius of a circle to function.

 It’s time to call a function to check that is it working correctly or not.